 The dermatologist is likely to recommend removing the sunspots as soon as you notice them.
 In some cases, these spots can turn into cancer.

 How Sun Spots Are Removed

-While there are natural remedies for removal, if you want to have the spot removed immediately there is a relatively simple procedure can be done in the doctor's office.
+While there are natural remedies for removal, there is a relatively simple procedure that can be done in the doctor's office if you want to have the spot removed immediately.
 The doctor doesn't use any anesthesia, so you may feel pain.
 The dermatologist will use liquid nitrogen on a swab and apply it, using a slight amount of pressure, for about one minute.
 The liquid nitrogen will burn the sunspot.
 Over the next few weeks, a scab will form and the spot will fall off.

 Other Dermatological Ways to Remove Sun Spots

 If you have multiple sun spots or aging spots that you would like to have removed, there are a variety of other procedures that you can have done at your dermatologist's office.

 - Chemical Peel: A chemical is applied to your skin to cause a massive exfoliation.
 Over the next two weeks, the skin on your face will peel off and new skin cells will regenerate.
 There are three types of peels: superficial, medium, and deep.
 The type is determined by the depth and severity of the burn.